Olusegun-Light/Password_Manager/README.md

 2. Optionally, modify the default email/username in the "Email/Username" field.
 3. Click the "Generate Password" button to generate a strong password.
 You can also input a custom password if desired.
 4. Click the "Add" button to save the website, email, and password details.
-5. A confirmation dialog will appear, showing the entered details.
-Click "OK" to save the data.
-6. Password saved to your clipboard.
+5. Password saved to your clipboard.
+6. To retrieve a password, enter the website URL and click the "Search" button.
+7. Your password will be displayed in a popup message.
-7. The saved data will be stored in the `data.txt` file.
+8. The saved data will be stored in the `data.json` file.

 ## Customization

 - Modify the lists of letters, numbers, and symbols in the `generate_password` function to adjust the password complexity.
 - You can customize the `logo.png` image to match your preferences.

+## Data Storage

+The passwords and associated data are stored in the `data.json` file.
+Make sure to keep this file secure and backed up.

+## Note

+1. This application is for personal use and is not recommended for managing critical passwords.
+2. Make sure to replace the example email in the email entry field with your own email address.
+3. The logo image should be placed in the same directory as the script with the name "logo.png".

+Feel free to customize and extend this password manager according to your needs.

 ## Security Note